alongutf/dysregulated-persistence/README.md

 import src.reader_functions as rf
 ```
 ## 🛠️ Usage
-All figures can be generated using the corresponded figureX.py file in scripts/figures.<br>
+All figures can be generated using the corresponding figureX.py file in scripts/figures.<br>
 Genome files and scripts for mapping the scRNA-seq reads are located in scripts/RNA-seq mapping.<br>
 Notebooks for different pipelines are available in scripts:
 - analysis_notebook.ipynb: initial processing, including transformation of probe count data to cell-gene count matrices, cell calling, gene filtering and calculation of correlation eigenvalues.